hyperswine/hyper-ui/README.md

 # Hyper UI

-A chakra-ui like library for dioxus.
+A chakra-ui like library for gui frameworks.
+Right now supports yew and dioxus.

+## Yew

+Yew is a great renderer.

-## Structure
+## Dioxus

 Links dioxus core and builds ontop of rsx to create zero-overhead abstractions.

-## Dioxus

 HyperUI adds extra macros to dioxus: